 - Your own records or testimonials regarding your injuries (preferably recorded while your memory is fresh).

 To prove the liability of the at-fault driver, evidence gathered could include:

-Complicating the matter of damages is that Florida is a comparative negligence jurisdiction.
-An injured party’s award will be reduced by the amount of fault they bear for the accident, they are prohibited from recovering any damages.
-The implication of a comparative negligence jurisdiction is that you will need to prove that another party was at fault while minimizing your responsibility to come in under the threshold.
+Complicating the matter of damages is that as of 2023, Florida is a modified contributory negligence jurisdiction.
+If the injured party is found to be more than 50% at fault for the accident, they are prohibited from recovering any damages.
+The implication of a modified contributory negligence jurisdiction is that you will need to prove that another party was at fault while minimizing your responsibility to come in under the threshold.